Ibinou/GetiTweakHub/README.md

 ## Get iTweakHub
-This is the iTweakHub installer.
-You can find infos and download iTweakHub here.
+This is the iTweakHub website.
+You can find informations and install/download iTweakHub here.